-The Singlife with Aviva Savvy Invest has access to accredited investor funds, which gives you much higher returns than funds retail investors like us can get.
+The Singlife Savvy Invest has access to accredited investor funds, which gives you much higher returns than funds retail investors like us can get.

 So this means the potential returns on the Savvy Invest, by theory, are much higher than the Manulife InvestReady Wealth II.

 But this really depends on how well your financial advisor manages your portfolio – you can get access to the best funds but if it’s not well managed, you’d get bad returns too.